Summer Safety Camp

 - Students will learn hands-only CPR.

 Food will be provided daily for students, including breakfast.
-Students will receive all necessary materials for the Youth Summer Safety Camp, including a camp t-shirt, water bottle and backpack.
+Students will receive all necessary materials for the Summer Safety Camp, including a camp t-shirt, water bottle and backpack.